Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 FINDING NEMO: THE MUSICAL (10/10)

 Finding Nemo: The Musical is a stage show that features the same storyline from the Finding Nemo film with added music and lyrics to enhance the performance.
-The show uses all sorts of elaborate puppets and props to tell the story in a new and interesting way.
+The show uses all sorts of intricate puppets and props to tell the story in a new and interesting way.
 The show quality is really high and it’s hard to pick which one is better between it and Festival of the Lion King.
 Unless (for some strange reason) you hate awesome shows, don’t skip either one.

 GORILLA FALLS EXPLORATION TRAIL (9/10)